openfun/kubic/README.md

 #### Basic example - hello-world application

 This example shows how to deploy a simple application with ArgoCD.
 The application is a simple nginx server.
-The application is deployed in 3 environments : staging, preprod and prod.
+The application is deployed in 3 environments: staging, preprod and prod.
 The application is deployed in 3 different namespaces, one namespace per application and per environment.

 The application is deployed with the following instructions :

 - Add the `hello-world` helm chart to the `helm` folder of the mono-repo
-- Declare the application in the `apps` folder of the mono-repo by creating a folder named `hello-world`.
-Beware of the name of the folder, it must be the same as the name of the helm chart
+- Declare the application in the `apps` folder of the mono-repo by creating a folder named `hello-world`. **Beware of the name of the folder, it must be the same as the name of the helm chart.**
 - Add a JSON file per environnement and name the file according to the following pattern : `<environment>.json`.
 For instance, for the staging environment, the file must be named `staging.json`.
 This file **must be a valid JSON file and must contain at least** :

 ```json